 BizTalk BAM Portal URL authorization failed for the request (Event code 4007)

-Last day I was able to convince my client to use, for the first time, BAM for tracking and monitoring of specific processes.
-As I anticipated, 1-hour work resulted in a major impact (for better) on the people responsible for these tasks in the organization.
+Yesterday I was able to convince my client to use, for the first time, BAM for tracking and monitoring of specific processes.
+As I anticipated, 1 hour of work resulted in a major impact (for the better) on the people responsible for these tasks in the organization.

 If you don’t know, and contrary to what I thought also, the only user that always has access to the view and cannot be added to or removed from the view(s) is the Database Owner (BAMPrimaryImport).
-So the user that made the deploy of this BAM Definition don’t necessarily have access to this particular view in the BAM Portal!
+So the user who made the deployment of this BAM Definition doesn’t necessarily have access to this particular view in the BAM Portal!

-In this particular case, I’m also the Database Owner, but when I try to access to BAM Portal the access was constantly being denied me and always asking to enter my credentials when browsing to it… even when I gave access to another domain user to this view and tested with these credentials the problem remained.
+In this particular case, I’m also the Database Owner, but when I try to access the BAM Portal, the access is constantly being denied to me, and always asked to enter my credentials when browsing to it… even when I gave access to another domain user to this view and tested with these credentials, the problem remained.

 BAM Web Event Information